HaseU-git/Detection_of_Street_Smokers/README.md

 ### Detect and Notify

-If you want receive the message from device when specific class is detected, please command following code.
+If you want receive the message from device when specific class is detected, please command following code (It takes several minutes)
+.
 ```shell
 cd /location/in/container/yolov5
 python3 ssdetector.py --source 0 --interval 60